There’s a massive elephant in the room when it comes to B2B sales.

 Actions speak louder than words, and vendors must now take the leap of faith and change the sales culture to a ‘customer success’ culture, and when they do, they will soon see that their renewed focus WILL produce optimized sales results as a natural by-product anyway.
 Makes sense, right?

-Imagine the joy that B2B salespeople around the world will feel when their management finally wakes up and commits to the modern way of doing business:
+Imagine the joy that B2B salespeople around the world will feel when their management finally wakes up and commits to the modern way of doing business: “from this moment forward, as salespeople you are now to focus 100% of your time and energy on delivering the best outcomes possible for our buyers at each and every engagement…because, when we do this, everything else takes care of itself.”

 Are you surprised that the world banks are still struggling with this concept?
 I’m not.